aleksyara/game-project/README.md

 Unfortunately, some essential functionality haven’t been included in this game so I’m planning to add following in the future:

 * Make a DRY code and re-write render function;
-* Create a SPLIT, DOUBLE DOWN, and INCURACE
+* Create a SPLIT, DOUBLE DOWN, and INCURACE buttons,
+* Add opportunity Aces are worth 1 or 11, whichever makes a better hand.
-* Make a stylee looks like 8-bit style
+* Make a style looks like 8-bit style
 * Link the sound/music files